I. The Architecture of Ghosts

 The stress wasn't just mental; it was an atmospheric pressure.
 It was a nebulous cloud of staff, wages, and the frantic, hollow urgency of a business that produced nothing you could actually hold.
 I had "friends" who were like the code I wrote: high-performance in the right conditions, but ultimately without substance.
 Our relationships were built on the "up-time" of my bank account.
 When the signal was strong, the room was full.

 But digital signals are fragile.
 When the money began to dry up and the business shifted from "easy mode" to a grinding, impossible "difficult mode," the signal began to vanish.
 I watched as years of supposed connection dissolved into the ether.
 There was no physical anchor to hold them.
-It was a realization that hit with the force of a physical blow: I had built a life not on pillars or salt and sand, but pillars of nothingness.
+It was a realization that hit with the force of a physical blow: I had built a life not on pillars of salt and sand, but pillars of nothing at all.

 II.
 The Lunacy and the Red Dust